Berkeley-MDes/tdf-fa24-MiaWu-design-2/README.md

   - **Deadline: Thursday, Sep 19** Complete design process video for phone stand.

 **2. Skill Development**
-  -  Learn about data trees;
+  -  To further develop my Grasshopper skills, I plan to learn about data trees, which are essential for managing structured data in complex designs;
-  -  Explore the relationship between geometry and parameters;
+  -  I will explore the relationship between geometry and parameters to better understand how input changes dynamically affect design outputs.;
-  -  Explore popular Grasshopper plug-ins.
+  -  I also intend to explore popular Grasshopper plug-ins, such as Kangaroo and Galapagos, to enhance my parametric design capabilities..
-  -  Plan to implement a small task, toothbrush, to reinforce my learning.
+  -  To reinforce my learning, I plan to implement a small task by designing a toothbrush using Grasshopper.
 ---

 ## WEEK 03